Last Updated on April 3, 2021 by Bruce

 5. Stay with Your Vehicle

-Here’s another one of the survival tips that may run counter to what most travelers may think.
+Here are another one of the survival tips that may run counter to what most travellers may think.
 If you are driving your vehicle in a foreign or remote area and your vehicle breaks down, you are almost always better off staying near your vehicle as opposed to walking somewhere trying to find help.
 If you are stranded, of course, try to call a trusted friend or relative on your cell phone for help.
-If you need to signal a rescue aircraft, use a signal mirror or send an obvious signal by setting a fire plenty of distance away from your vehicle.
+If you need to signal a rescue aircraft, use a signal mirror or send an obvious signal by setting fire a good distance away from your vehicle.

 6. Tell a Trusted Person Where You Are Going

-This is one of the survival tips that ALL travelers need to observe mainly because it just might be the one suggestion that when followed, has the highest probability for a positive outcome.
+This is one of the survival tips that ALL travellers need to observe mainly because it just might be the one suggestion that when followed, has the highest probability for a positive outcome.

 Before you depart on your trip, make sure to tell someone you trust where you are going when you are leaving, where you will be staying, how you can be contacted, how long you will be gone, and the date you expect to return.

 While you are still on your trip, it would be a good idea to get periodically in touch with your “contact” person to let him or her know how you are and if any of your travel plans have changed.